danak6jq/Seeed-LoRa-E5/README.md

 # Seeed-LoRa-E5
 LoRaWAN end node built from scratch using STM32CubeIDE/CubeMX for the LoRa-E5 WLE5x

+NOTE: I did a quick merge of STM32WLxx V1.2 firmware support.
+Basic testing shows it works correctly but please let me know if you encounter any issues.

 If you're looking for an RAK3172 version of this, have a look at https://github.com/danak6jq/RAK3172

 Note: the project defaults to disabling SWD/probe pins and enabling low-power mode.
 For development with an ST/Link, I recommend enabling the debugger and disabling low-power mode.